 There are some things in life worth queueing for – and that includes the delicious buns here at this simple Taiwanese operation.
 It is a sweet and unpretentious place, helped along by service from a friendly young team.

-🍽️ What to order: Always make sure to order the location-based specialty, since each BAO venue has its own unique offerings.
-Order as many of the namesake bao as you think you can stomach – the goal is to try one of everything.
+🍽️ What to order: Always make sure to order the house specialty, since each BAO venue has its own unique offerings.
+And order as many of the namesake bao as you think you can stomach – the goal is to try one of everything.
 And don’t skip the Taiwanese Fried Chicken either.

 2. Noci, Islington

-It’s specifically the original site in Islington that is singled out as an affordable Michelin Guide restaurant, praised for its pasta and cocktails.
-But Noci did also recently open a site in the iconic Battersea Power Station and will be opening up soon in Shoreditch too.
-And with the quality of the food being their calling card, you can expect all three locations to be equally incredible.
+The Michelin Guide specifically singles out the original site in Islington for praise as an affordable Michelin Guide restaurant.
+But Noci does now boast four locations around London, with sites in the iconic Battersea Power Station, Shoreditch, and Richmond.
+And with Noci’s focus being the quality of their food, you can expect all four locations to be equally incredible.

 What did the Michelin Guide say?